 Macbeth betrays his king, and also his country.
 As in Julius Caesar, the action in Macbeth works up to a great act of betrayal whose consequences are worked through to an act of retribution.

 Shakespeare’s plays are filled with characters committing acts of betrayal, including the comedies.
 In the history plays, where politics and the ambition that goes with those involved in it, betrayal is commonplace.
-The history plays are about kings and the powerful people around them – most often people with their own ambitions, prepared to support someone in a major act of betrayal, including regicide, in order to further their own careers.
+The history plays are about kings and the powerful people around them – most often people with their own ambitions prepared to support someone in a major act of betrayal, including regicide, in order to further their own careers.
 Many of the plays are a working through of attempts to dethrone monarchs, a lead up to an attempt and then a working through of the consequences.
-The history of Britain is full of betrayals at that level and Shakespeare revelled in reproducing that history in the theatres, to the delight of theatre-goers.
+The history of Britain is full of betrayals at that level and Shakespeare reveled in reproducing that history in the theatres, to the delight of theatre-goers.

 As surely as human beings love and hate and aspire, they also betray each other.
 The depth of pain and suffering caused by betrayal makes for powerful drama.